dcanones/blog/content/pages/cv.md

 ## Summary

+__UPDATE__: From 05/2018 I am again open for job proposals in Madrid area.

 More than 3 years of experience in Data Science and Consultancy.
 I help companies and institutions to solve complex problems applying data-driven solutions.
 I love a well and carefully done job.

 My main working tool is the Python Data Science stack (pandas, scikit-learn, matplotlib, etc.).
 Experienced with Big Data and distributed computing tools (Hadoop ecosystem).

-I am also an open source advocate and altruistically collaborate on software development and events.
+I am also an open source advocate and altruistically [collaborate][pd] on software development and events.
 I invest a great amount of my free time studying and trying new things.

 You can download a .doc version of my resume here.

 <a style="text-decoration: none" class="btn btn-primary btn-block" href="/downloads/david_canones_resume.doc" download>
-<i class="fa fa-download" aria-hidden="true"></i> Download this CV (upd. august 2017)
+<i class="fa fa-download" aria-hidden="true"></i> Download this CV (upd.
+May 2018)
 </a>
 <a style="text-decoration: none" href="mailto:davidarcano+hiring@gmail.com" class="btn btn-success btn-block">
 <i class="fa fa-envelope-square" aria-hidden="true"></i> Send me an email